momentohq/public-dev-docs/docs/develop/api-reference/set-collections.md

 sidebar_position: 3
 sidebar_label: Sets
 title: Set API reference
-description: Learn how to interact with the API for set collection data types in Momento Serverless Cache.
+description: Learn how to interact with the API for set data types in Momento Serverless Cache.
 slug: /develop/api-reference/collections/sets
 ---

 # Set API reference for Momento Serverless Cache

-A set is a collection of elements, but each element can appear only once and there is no guaranteed order.
+A set is a collection of elements, but each element can appear only once and order is not guaranteed.

 Example: if your set contains `[1, 2, 3]` and you add 2, the set remains `[1, 2, 3].`

 See [sets](./../datatypes.md#set-collections) for more information on their usage.

 ## Set methods
-This page details the Momento API methods for [set collections](./../datatypes.md#set-collections).

 ### SetAddElement
 Adds an element to a set.
 If the set does not already exist, this method will create one.